zhartman86/MathfinderBot/README.md

 -:-

-`action`:
+`action`

- - —`Set-Expression`:
+ - —`Set-Expression`
-   - `var-name`: Name of the expression.
+   - `var-name` Name of the expression.
-   - `value`: Expression to create.
+   - `value` Expression to create.

- - —`Set-Row`:
+ - —`Set-Row`
-   - `var-name`: Row name.
+   - `var-name` Row name.
 This will bring up a modal window, where you can make up to 5 expressions.

  - —`Set-Grid`:
-   - `var-name`: Grid name.
+   - `var-name` Grid name.
 The same as Set-Row except you can specify a set of rows.

- - —`Set-Craft`: (EXPERIMENTAL) This lets you set a craft a mundane item.
+ - —`Set-Craft` (EXPERIMENTAL) This lets you set a craft a mundane item.
-   - `var-name`: Item name.
+   - `var-name` Item name.
-   - `value`: DC to craft.
+   - `value` DC to craft.

- - —`List-Stats`: Lists all stats for an active character.
+ - —`List-Stats` Lists all stats for an active character.

- - —`List-Expressions`: Lists all expressions for an active character.
+ - —`List-Expressions` Lists all expressions for an active character.

- - —`List-Bonus`: Lists all bonuses applied to stats.
+ - —`List-Bonus` Lists all bonuses applied to stats.

- - —`List-Row`: Lists all saved Rows.
+ - —`List-Row` Lists all saved Rows.
    - `var-name` (OPTIONAL) List a single Row's expressions.

- - —`List-Presets`: Lists all attack presets.
+ - —`List-Presets` Lists all attack presets.

- - —`List-Grids`: Lists all saved Grids.
+ - —`List-Grids` Lists all saved Grids.

- - —`List-Crafts`: List all active crafts.
+ - —`List-Crafts` List all active crafts.

- - —`Remove-Variable`: Removes a Stat, Expression, Row, or Grid.
+ - —`Remove-Variable` Removes a Stat, Expression, Row, or Grid.
-   - `var-name`: The variable name to remove.
+   - `var-name` The variable name to remove.

 `var-name`